Ruzanna-Sar/InstacartPythonAnalysis/README.md

 ## Tools
 For this project the following python libraries were used:
 * pandas- for data analysis
-* seaborn - for visualisation
+* seaborn, matplotlib - for visualisation
 ## Executing the code
 The code is available as jupyter notebooks, available under/scripts/ To launch the notebook, open terminaland run the command: